david-cattermole/mayaMatchMoveSolver/BUILD_LINUX.md

 $ ./scripts/build_mmSolver_linux_mayaXXXX.bash
 ```

-Note: Replace XXXX, with the Maya version use build for.
+Note: Replace XXXX, with the Maya version to build for.

 Note: The host computer should have 10GB (or more) storage space
 available to build with Docker.